lopezmontes/GenoMus/specifications/GenoMus_specifications.md

 <img src="figures/mode.svg" width="348">

 3. Check the pitch classes of mode which are not part of chord and extract this ordered subsequence.
 In this case, the result is `[9,2,6]`.
+This set will be needed if higher chromaticism is employed.
 4. Calculate the ranges of values corresponding to the increasing degrees of chromaticism, and transform input data accordingly.

 The following tables show how increasing degrees of chromaticism affect to this grid, and the effect of applying it to a two-voices music excerpt (enharmonic differences are not relevant):